Foolish Wives: Production

-In preparation for the film's premiere, Foolish Wives passed through the hands of several Universal editorial employees in order to bring the footage from 30 reels down to studio 14 reels.
+For the film's premiere, Foolish Wives passed through the hands of several Universal editorial employees in order to bring the footage from 30 reels down to studio 14 reels.
 By the end of November, the picture had been reduced to 18 reels.
-In order to meet the 11 January 1922 premiere deadline, a special train carriage with cutting apparatus was provided so that team of editors could complete the cutting en route from Hollywood to New York.
+To meet the 11 January 1922 premiere deadline, a special train carriage with cutting apparatus was provided so that a team of editors could complete the cutting en route from Hollywood to New York.

-Post-Production
+Post-production

-A 3 ½ hour and approximately 14,000 foot Foolish Wives premiered at New York's Central Theatre on 11 January 1922.
-Following the showing, Universal cut a further 3500 feet in order to comply with the New York State Censorship Board This 10-reel print was the format released to general audiences.

-In 1928, Universal subjected the film to a major overhaul as part of a general reissue “completely restructuring the narrative and changing the names and descriptions of the characters.”
+At a length of 3 ½ hours and approximately 14,000 feet, Foolish Wives premiered at New York's Central Theatre on 11 January 1922.
+Following the showing, Universal cut a further 3500 feet in order to comply with the New York State Censorship Board.
+This 10-reel print was the format released to general audiences.
+In 1928, Universal subjected the film to a major overhaul as part of a general reissue "completely restructuring the narrative and changing the names and descriptions of the characters."
 In 1936 the Museum of Modern Art obtained a copy of this 7655 foot 1928 cut, believing it was the general release version distributed in 1922 and presenting it as such to museum audiences.

 Reception

-The film was the eighth most popular movie of 1922 in North America.
+The film was expected to be a big success and play on Broadway for six months; however, it underperformed and only played at the Central for six weeks.
+It played two shows every day with a top ticket price of $2 and grossed just under $14,000 in its opening week.
+It became the eighth most popular movie of 1922 in North America.